physicsfan/GetRootsF/README.md

 4) makefile - a makefie to compile everything.

 To run the code:
-I)   Clone repository into a directory.
+1)   Clone repository into a directory.
-II)  Then run "make".
+2)  Then run "make".
-III) Run "./troots"
+3) Run "./troots"